haoel/downsampling/README.md

 ./demo/build/bin/main
 ```

-If everything goes fine, you will see the following message
+If everything goes fine, you will see the following message:

 ```
 2019/09/07 18:34:42 Reading the testing data...